 Table of Contents

-herokuapp.com domain are unable to set cookies for
+herokuapp.com domain are prevented from setting cookies for

-*.herokuapp.com cookies may currently be set in Internet Explorer, but this behavior should not be relied upon and may change in the future.
+*.herokuapp.com cookies can currently be set in Internet Explorer, but this behavior should not be relied upon and may change in the future.

-This has no effect on applications using custom domain, nor does it impact applications in the
+This has no effect on applications using custom domains, nor does it impact applications in the

 domain=.edu, but it is not honored by any well-secured browser.